 How to Move and Store a Couch in a Storage Unit

 Moving and storing furniture can be a daunting task.
 These are usually the largest items that you have to move and perhaps the most expensive.
 It is important to protect your investment in your furniture by properly moving and storing them.
 Each type of furniture requires different preparation for moving and storing, so check the manufacturer’s instructions before cleaning, moving and placing in storage.
 For example, if you are moving or storing a mattress, it is recommended to move the mattress vertically, but storing it horizontally in order to protect the inner springs.
 Knowing the specifics about moving a couch or even storing leather furniture is important in order to keep the furniture in good use for years to come.

-- Use old sheets or blankets to cover the couch during transit and while in storage.
-The covering will help protect the couch from dirt, scratches and dings during the actual move.
+Keep the couch covered in storage: Use old sheets or blankets to cover the couch during transit and while in storage.
+The covering will help protect the couch from dirt, scratches and dings while it is in storage.

 It is very important to protect the investment in your furniture, especially mattresses and couches while moving or in storage, so you will be able to use the items for many years to come.
 Self storage is a great home storage solution to keep these items protected until you need them again.